Windows of Welcome

 Art provides an important space for people to meet and learn about others and their experiences.
 Recognising and understanding different perspectives removes barriers between communities and makes lasting changes to neighbourhoods.

 Though some brilliant support services are available for unaccompanied young people who’ve arrived in the city, resources are stretched.
 After the age of 18, this level of support drops even further.
-These young people struggle to find community and belonging.
+These young people often struggle to find community and belonging.
 Windows of Welcome ensures that they have a safe space to connect within the community and develop a sense of belonging.

 Joke Amusan